Slicer/teem/README.txt

 ===============
-  Teem: Tools to process and visualize scientific data and images Copyright (C) 2013, 2012, 2011, 2010, 2009  University of Chicago Copyright (C) 2008, 2007, 2006, 2005  Gordon Kindlmann
+  Teem: Tools to process and visualize scientific data and images Copyright (C) 2009--2023  University of Chicago Copyright (C) 2005--2008  Gordon Kindlmann
-  Copyright (C) 2004, 2003, 2002, 2001, 2000, 1999, 1998  University of Utah
+  Copyright (C) 1998--2004  University of Utah

   This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
   The terms of redistributing and/or modifying this software also include exceptions to the LGPL that facilitate static linking.

   This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

   You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA
 =============== License information

 See above.
 This preamble should appear on all released files.
-Full text of the Simple Library Usage License (SLUL) should be in the file "LICENSE.txt" in the "src" directory.
+Full text of the Simple Library Usage License (SLUL) should be in the file "LICENSE.txt".
 The SLUL is the GNU Lesser General Public License, plus an exception: statically-linked binaries that link with Teem can be destributed under the terms of your choice, with very modest provisions.

 =============== How to compile